ygaostu/CycleST/README.md

 A demo dataset `./demo/tower_r_5` is prepared here.
 Speicifially, this demo dataset is the 5-th horizontal-parallax light field of the 4D light field `Tower` from the [4D Light Field Benchmark](https://lightfield-analysis.uni-konstanz.de/) [3]:
 [![](./demo/lf_tower.png "4D light field Tower")](https://lightfield-analysis.uni-konstanz.de/)
-As can be seen from the above figure, the demo 3D light field has minimum disparity -3.6 pixels and maximum disparity 3.5 pixels.
+As can be seen from the above figure, the demo 3D light field has a minimum disparity of -3.6 pixels and a maximum disparity of 3.5 pixels.
 In addition, the demo 3D light field `tower_r_5` has 9 images (`0001-0009.png`), of which each has the same size of 512 x 512 pixels.

 ### 3. Shearlet system construction